Osteoarthritis: What happens in the hip joint?

 Surgical treatment of hip arthrosis:

-If conservative measures are no longer sufficient, an artificial hip joint (hip replacement) may be necessary.
-The destroyed joint surfaces are replaced by a prosthesis that restores the original function of the joint.
+If the conservative Maßnahmen are no longer sufficient, an artificial hip joint (hip-THR) may be required.
+In this procedure, the damaged joint surfaces are replaced by a prosthesis that restores the original function of the joint.

 Conclusion: Recognizing and treating hip arthrosis